Can anyone learn how to code? Put simply, yes.

 Disney Codeillusion Makes Learning to Code Easy and Fun

-Whether you’re an adult learning to code for a major career shift or a kid picking up a new hobby, Disney Codeillusion’s immersive learning environment is perfect for coders of all ages.
+Whether you’re looking for a fun program that offers coding for adults to help you learn for a major career shift or a kid picking up a new hobby, Disney Codeillusion’s immersive learning environment is perfect for coders of all ages.
 With this program, you can practice coding in these four, stellar languages:

 This coding course is unique because it is designed with retention and engagement in mind—each of its 125 lessons are easy-to-follow and cumulative, so that new skills are as digestible and as memorable as possible.